-One of the most powerful habits that I’ve picked up in the past 10+ years is to think in a more optimistic and constructive way.
+One of the most powerful habits that I’ve picked up in the past 10+ years is to stop being pessimistic and to think in a more optimistic and constructive way instead.

 You’ll feel less worried and sorry for yourself and more motivated to keep taking action.

 But how do you adopt this habit?

 Well, learning to think in a less pessimistic and more positive way may sound a bit vague.